nianswe/ci_project1/README.md

 ### Unfixed Bugs

-You will need to mention unfixed bugs and why they were not fixed.
-This section should include shortcomings of the frameworks or technologies used.
-Although time can be a big variable to consider, paucity of time and difficulty understanding implementation is not a valid reason to leave bugs unfixed.
+No known bugs.

 ## Deployment

-I created a local git repository using 'git init' and added it to the staging area with git 'add .', I committed to the local repository  using 'git commit -m 'message'' and pushed to the remote repo at GitHub with 'git push'.
+I created a local git repository using 'git init' and added it to the staging area with git 'add .', I committed to the local repository  using 'git commit -m 'message'' and pushed to the remote repository at GitHub with 'git push'.

 The live link can be found here - https://nianswe.github.io/ci_project1/index.html

 ## Credits